delabassee/website-template/ex4.md

  import javax.security.enterprise.identitystore.IdentityStore;
 ```

 We need to implement the [validate](https://javaee.github.io/javaee-spec/javadocs/javax/security/enterprise/identitystore/IdentityStore.html#validate-javax.security.enterprise.credential.Credential-) method.
-This method will receive the [credential](https://javaee.github.io/javaee-spec/javadocs/javax/security/enterprise/credential/Credential.html) of the user and will validate the user based on his/her details stored somewhere.
+This method will receive a [credential](https://javaee.github.io/javaee-spec/javadocs/javax/security/enterprise/credential/Credential.html) object for the user trying to access the application and will validate the user against his/her details stored somewhere.
 For this exercice, we will simply store those details in an in-memory map, which again is not very secure!
 In a real application, your custom *IdentityStore* would fetch the user information from a secure store.

 Add this code to create and populate the map that will hold our users.